ni/arbitrary-session-management/src/examples/teststand_sequence/README.md

     - Execute the sequence to observe shared logging behavior between two measurement plug-ins.
     - If the custom instrument's name isn't updated, the resulting log file (UpdateThisWithActualFilePath.ndjson) will be generated in the `server` directory.

-## Note
+> [!Note]
+>

-Before executing the sequence, make sure the JSON Logger Service is running.
+> Before executing the sequence, make sure the JSON Logger Service is running.
 The measurement plug-ins depend on this service for logging, and session sharing will fail if the service is not available.